RobotecAI/rai/src/examples/turtlebot4/README.md

    1. Create `whoami` package for turtlebot4 in `src/examples/turtlebot4`

       ```bash
+      . ./setup_shell.sh
       poetry run create_rai_ws --name turtlebot4 --destination-directory src/examples
       ```

    2. Download official turtlebot4 [data sheet](https://bit.ly/3KCp3Du) into
       `src/examples/turtlebot4_whoami/description/documentation`
    3. Download [image](https://s3.amazonaws.com/assets.clearpathrobotics.com/wp-content/uploads/2022/03/16113604/Turtlebot-4-20220207.44.png) of turtlebot4 into `src/examples/turtlebot4_whoami/description/images`
-   4. Run the `parse_whoami_package`.
+   4. Create robot's identity.
+Run the `parse_whoami_package`.
 This will process the documentation, building it into a vector database, which is used by RAI agent to reason about its identity.

       > **NOTE**: Vector database is created using the OpenAI API.
 Parsing bigger documents